vmrivera22/PersonalWebsite/myWebClient/src/markdown/Resume.md

 >   - Displays information about me and my education.
 >   - About page displays information about my education, experiences, and interests.
 >   - Resume page displays skills, education, and experience.
->   - Projects page displays the projects I have copleted.
+>   - Projects page displays the projects I have completed.
->   - Implemented a filter function the filters projects by categories.
+>   - Implemented a filter function that filters projects by categories.
 Categories can be "ANDed" or "ORed".
 >   - Used libraries like:
->     - react-router-dom (6.21.0): routing withing the web page
+>     - react-router-dom (6.21.0): routing within the web page
 >     - react-markdown (9.0.1): render markup for pages with a lot of text.

 > - [Smart Bike Lock](/project/9)
 >   - Designed and built a GPS-enabled smart bike lock, interfacing with a smartphone app via WiFi and Bluetooth in a group of 7 people.
->   - Programmed GPS module, touch sensor module (for tamering detection), and Bluetooth server in the lock using Python.
+>   - Programmed GPS module, touch sensor module (for tampering detection), and Bluetooth server in the lock using Python.
->   - Helped manage the goup members work, set deadlines, and helped and picked up work other group members were struggling with improving leadership, dependability, and teamwork.
+>   - Helped manage the group members' work, set deadlines, and helped and picked up work other group members were struggling with improving leadership, dependability, and teamwork.
->   - Presented the project in different formats including report document, powerpoint presentation, and poster presentation enhacing my communication and presentation skills.
+>   - Presented the project in different formats, including report document, PowerPoint presentation, and poster presentation, enhancing my communication and presentation skills.

-**Hands On Work**
+**Hands-On Work**

 > - Physical Network Labs
 >   - OSPF
 >   - VLANs
 >   - DHCP Snooping
 >   - Port Security
-> - Packet Tracer Network Labs
+> - Network Labs using Packet Tracer
 >   - OSPF
 >   - VLANs
 >   - BGP